RamejaAyush/React-Basics/README.md

     3. spread operator and destructuring is also used a alot.
     4. Class and functional based components in react.
     5. why we use react?
-    6. why react is fast and optimised?
-    7. who created react?
+    6. What is react?
+Why we use react?
+Who created it? questions for react!?

 ## What to do?